glycin/techblog/_posts/2024-12-10-async-vector-search-ktor.md

 And that's it!
 We are ready to ingest and query data from our Weaviate instance.
 Now let's make some endpoints to do just that!

 ## Ktor
 Since we are developing a game here (and not just any game, an MMORPG), we need our search to be *fast* as lightning and as *async* as we can get it!
 Players might be searching for a lot of items at any given time, so async will help us get those icons to the player as quickly as possible!
 That means [Ktor](https://ktor.io/) is probably our best choice.
-Ktor heavily leverages *Kotlin coroutines*, so calls are async by default.
+Ktor is an open source web application framework created by Jetbrains.
+It heavily leverages *Kotlin coroutines*, so calls are async by default.
 That’s great!
 Exactly what we need!
 And the compact way of declaring our routing is just a nice plus.
+All of the Ktor code shown can be found [here](https://github.com/glycin/ktor-vector-search) as well!

 ### Setting up the service
 Setting up our service is quite straightforward.
 Our configuration isn’t that exciting.
 We set up our `ContentNegotiation` for JSON, configure some log levels, and create our services to inject them into our routes.
 We do this manually since using a DI framework just for a few classes is really kinda overkill.
 Don’t forget, people: less is more.